The Dr. Thomas E. Starzl Papers are housed at the Archives & Special Collections, University Library System (ULS), University of Pittsburgh.

 Questions about the website can be directed to the ULS Ask-An-Archivist form.

-The Official Dr. Thomas E. Starzl Web site has been developed and is maintained by the Archives Service Center of the University Library System, University of Pittsburgh.
+The Official Dr. Thomas E. Starzl Web site has been developed and is maintained by the Archives & Special Collections of the University Library System, University of Pittsburgh.
 Dr. Michael A. Nalesnik, Mr. Soren Paris, Ms. Terry Mangan, Ms. Katie Benedetti, Ms. Ashley L. Taylor, Mr. Jeffrey Wisniewski and Ms. Kari Johnston have collaborated to create a site to serve both as an appreciation of Dr. Starzl's many contributions to Medicine and as a living resource for continued investigations, particularly in the areas of transplantation immunobiology and hepatotrophic physiology.

 Michael A. Nalesnik, M.D.